idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Prestressing
-For prestressed member, is necessary to set position and type of tendons.
+For prestressed member, it is necessary to set position and type of tendons.
 Material and quantity of strands in tendon, material and diameter of ducts is need to be set.
 ```csharp
 //Tendon